OpenOLAT/OpenOLAT/README.md

 In Eclipse, use `Import -> Git -> Projects from Git (with smart import)` and import the local OpenOlat clone created in the previous step.

 3. Disable validators:
-Right-click on the project and open the project properties.
+   - Right-click on the project and open the project properties.
 Then search for `Validation`.
 Enable the project specific settings and disable all XML, XSLT, HTML and JPA validators.
-Right-click on the project and select `Validate`.
+   - Right-click on the project and select `Validate`.

 4. Create the OpenOlat configuration:
 Copy the `olat.local.properties.sample` in the project root folder to `src/main/java/olat.local.properties`, adjust the file to match your setup.
 See the comments in the file header for more configuration options.

 5. Refresh the project

-6. Setup the dependecies and compile
+6. Setup the dependencies and compile
+   - When running the first time, right-click the project and select `Maven -> Select Maven Profiles...`.
+Make sure `tomcat` and  `postgresqlunittests` are selected.
-Right-click on the project and run `Maven -> Update Project`.
+   - Right-click on the project and run `Maven -> Update Project`.
-Make sure the project compiled without errors.
+   - Make sure the project compiled without errors.
 Warnings are ok.
 If the project did not compile, you have to fix the problems before you proceed.
 See [Troubleshooting](#troubleshooting) section below.

 #### 2. Setting up the PostgreSQL database